ssoulless/RoRmaily/README.md

 ## Features

 * Designed for Ruby on Rails
+* Designed for work with Amazon SES
 * Self-hosted
 * Seamless and flexible integration
-* Asynchronous email processing
+* Asynchronous processing
-* Per-recipient delivery scheduling
+* Individual delivery scheduling
 * Great both for developers (API) and end-users (Web UI)
-* On-the-fly email templating using [Liquid](http://liquidmarkup.org/) syntax
+* Ad-hoc email templating using [Liquid](http://liquidmarkup.org/) syntax
-* Four different mailing types
+* Three different mailing types
 * User-friendly subscription management i.e. via automatic & personal opt-out links
 * Correspondence logging
-* Delivery conditions
+* Mailing conditions

 ## Development state

-RoRmaily is relatively young piece of software and  it has been deployed only to few production environments.

-If you decide to use it, please tell us what you think about it, post some issues on GitHub etc. We're waiting for your feedback.
+There is not a Stable release of RoRmaily, and its mayor main features are not ready yet, like Amazon SES integration, right now it is using local mailer for send bulk email, we want to achieve in the near future to integrate bulk email delivery using Amazon SES.

+The other key feature for ynchronous processing is the integraiton with Amazon SQS, right now RoRmaily uses a local Redis server along with Sidekiq for background job processing, the goal is to let that work to Amazon Queues (SQS).

+Once the main features are ready we want to add some other features that we have not planned in our priorities.

 Here are some things we would like to implement in the future:

+* better mailing scheduling,
 * message analytics,
 * link tracking,
-* fetching bounces from email service (Amazon SMS, Mandrill, Sendgrid etc.),
-* better templating,
+* better Web UI,
 * _put your beloved feature here_.

+## Updating
+See [release notes](RELEASE_NOTES.md) for information about what has changed and if actions are needed to upgrade, and if you want to know how we are versioning the gem please see [naming conventions](VERSIONING_CONVENTIONS.md)

 ## How it works